-Before using Vector Crop, ensure that layers being cropped are visible and unlocked in the Adobe Illustrator Layers panel.
-Invisible and locked layers are not cropped.
+Before using MAP Vector Crop, ensure that layers being cropped are visible and unlocked in the Adobe Illustrator Layers panel.
+If there are invisible and locked layers the user will be prompted to unlock/unhide these layers or skip them.
 The extent of the map that will remain after cropping must be visible on the screen, so make sure to zoom out sufficiently prior to starting the vector crop tool.

-Text typed on a path may not return to their prior state after an undo.
+Text typed on a path may not return to its prior state after an undo.

-The purpose of Vector Crop is to cut vector data (points, lines and polygons).
-However, some Adobe Illustrator specific objects may not be cropped properly using this tool:
+The purpose of MAP Vector Crop is to cut vector data (points, lines and polygons).
+However, some Adobe Illustrator-specific objects may not be cropped properly using this tool:

-On the MAPublisher Toolbar, click the Crop > Vector Crop button or from the menu Object > MAPublisher > Vector Crop.
+On the MAPublisher Toolbar, click the Crop > MAP Vector Crop button or from the menu Object > MAPublisher > MAP Vector Crop.

 The Input sets the coordinate system in which the starting point coordinates are entered.
 Input coordinates can either be Page Coordinates or World Coordinates.

-When the Page coordinates (Global Rulers) option is chosen, page coordinate values (in pixels) can be entered for the Corner and Opposite Corner coordinates.
+When the Page coordinates (Global Rulers) option is chosen, page coordinate values (in page units) can be entered for the Corner and Opposite Corner coordinates.